YanjingLiLi/GNINA_Knowledge_Distillation/README.md

 # GNINA Konwledge Distillation

-This is the repository for knowledge distillation of [GNINA](https://github.com/gnina/gnina).

-The paper can be found at:
+This is the repository for knowledge distillation of [GNINA](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-021-00522-2).
+Ensemble knowledge distillation transfers the knowledge learned by multiple teacher models to a single student model by minimizing the discrepancy between the outputs of the teachers and the student.
+Here, the objective is to leverage ensemble knowledge distillation to condense knowledge from the ensemble model into a single model, resulting in shorter running times while maintaining or improving performance compared to a single scoring function model.

 ## Environment
 The pipeline is implemented in Python 3.9 and Pytorch.